 The flip side is how many indigenous cultures suffer commercialization.
 We all heard the news of an American tourist who insisted on visiting an isolated island in Andamans was killed by the tribals.
 That is one extreme example of irresponsible travelling.
 And that’s not all; the expanding tourism also contributes to the land encroachment, human trafficking, sex trade and other exploitations which the locals suffer.

 Travelling comes with business opportunities.
 It creates jobs, for sure but how sustainable is that module?
 Is the money we expending going to the right people or are we helping the multinational corporate getting richer?

 While travelling, we can use our money to positively contribute to the local economy.
 Like supporting the local restaurants instead of McDs and Burger Kings, staying in homestays or buying from local shops (handicrafts, souvenirs, groceries).
 This will take out the middle man/companies and contribute directly to the local economy.
 This can be perfectly summed up in the mantra: ‘eat local, sleep local and buy local.’

 Now, we cannot stop travelling but we can surely mend our ways to make it more sustainable.
 The authorities are doing their part but that’s not enough.
 We have to take individual responsibilities and change our behavior patterns.
 When travelling, we should be more mindful of how we travel and our impact on the various aspects of sustainability.

 Sustainable travel should be the only way we travel.

 *Understanding Sustainable Travelling and its importance is coming one step closer to responsible travelling.
 But how to implement it in our practices?
-Don’t worry, I will soon be sharing useful tips on how to travel responsibly.
-Keep watching this space.
-Thank you!*
+Read these Top Tips For Sustainable Travelling here*